 The federal deadline to adopt EPCS when prescribing controlled substances with opioids under a Medicare Part D plan will come into effect on January 1, 2021.
-However, the deadline for compliance will be January 1, 2022 to give time for providers to implement EPCS.
 Learn more about state and federal EPCS mandates and deadlines here.

 ID.me’s identity verification technology can help to make your EPCS adoption easier.
 Our federally certified identity proofing and authentication services are used by major EHR and EMR vendors, like Allscripts, to ensure seamless and easy e-prescribing for your providers.
 ID.me also offers an optional medical credential check for NPI and DEA numbers.
 We also offer a solution for non-controlled substance e-prescribing in addition to the credential check.

 The information contained on this website is for general information purposes only.
 ID.me assumes no responsibility for errors or omissions in the contents of this service.
 ID.me reserves the right to make additions, deletions, or modification to the contents of this article or this website at any time without prior notice.
 All users of this website should review their State PDMP website for the most current and accurate information.
 ID.me disclaims all liability, including without limitation, indirect or consequential loss or damage, with respect to actions taken or not taken arising out of, or in connection with, the use of, reference to, or reliance on any or all information contained in this article and this website.